DevCompanion/compagnon/README.md

 # Compagnon

+An application that will bring together the tools developers need in one place!

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-An application with a set of development tools and resources to help developers.
+Stop searching for "uuid v4", "compress pdf", "compress img", "convert json to yaml", etc. on Google

+The Compagnon app will bring these kinds of tools together in one place, so you won't have to go online every time.

 ## Download (MacOS, Windows, Linux)